 “Was he a munter?” one of them asked of Simon.
 “Or was she?”

 Another butted in “I know the type, bloody BOBFOC” as I was looking puzzled she continued “you know body off Baywatch, face off Crimewatch”.
-Well actually I didn’t but if the red bikini fit….
+Well actually I didn’t but if the red swimsuit fit….

 When they suggested that I indulge in some Turkish lovin’ to help me move on, I couldn’t help but point out that I needed another man about as much as I needed another wedding.
 Fortunately, before we were able to continue that conversation, the ever efficient cabin crew dressed in their ill-fitting polyester uniforms, started to dispense duty-free and the hen party became distracted with making purchases.